-Additionally, the admission process can be further complicated as many nursing homes require residents and their families to sign arbitration contracts.
+Additionally, the admission process can be further complicated as many nursing facilities require residents and their families to sign arbitration contracts.

 Illinois Nursing Home Arbitration Agreement FAQs

-Our personal injury attorneys understand that many families have unanswered questions in dealing directly with nursing homes, insurance companies, and others concerning the law, binding agreements, and negligence.
+Our personal injury attorneys understand that many families have unanswered questions in dealing directly with nursing facilities, insurance companies, and others concerning the law, binding agreements, and potential negligence.
 An attorney from our law offices has answered some of those questions below.

 For additional information, contact our law office today at (888) 424-5757 (toll-free phone number) or use the contact form.